rock217/pv-bed-quiz/README.md

 To test the API layer, run `make test` from the root project directory to install composer dependencies & execute the test suite.

+## Security

+Normally the contents of the [env](./env) directory would not be checked in, but for the sake of exercise correctness they are included.